D4rktheJohtonian/D4rktheJohtonian/README.md

 - I accidentally fall asleep (15% chances).

   *If my responses is too slow, then it's either I'm trying to think of a response or I'm talking to someone else in rl.*

+  *I rarely use abbreviation and talk too formal sometimes so forgive me if I sound too dry.*

 *DNI and BYI check my strawpage.*